 I have been very lucky to be able to live on different continents with very distinct cultures, to work for different companies with various business models and strategies.

 It has been immensely enriching, so I would not change anything!

 I really enjoy the paradigm of having to reach very simple decisions and conclusions to solve complex problems and situations.

-In the end, the value we add results in consumers being fed the best-quality agricultural product (raw or finished) at the best price, under the best conditions and at the desired time.
+In the end, the value we add results in consumers being fed the best-quality agribusiness product (raw or finished) at the best price, under the best conditions and at the desired time.

 #6-Where is your favourite place on earth and why?

 At the helm of a very fast, heavily crewed, racing sailboat going through rough weather.

 I obviously love sailing but, in this situation, I also like the challenge of bad weather at sea.

 I enjoy getting the crew to give it their all and pull together, and to keep at it, when times are tough.